KatePaulauskas/watch-store/README.md

 **Checkout Page:**

-* The final step in the purchasing process, where customers enter shipping and payment details, review their order, and complete their purchase securely.
-Logged-in users get their shipping details prefilled if address exists.
+* The final step in the purchasing process, where customers enter shipping and payment details, review their order and complete their purchase securely.
+Logged-in users get their shipping details prefilled if the address exists.
 Users are also presented with additional add-ons: extended warranties and shipping insurance, and they can choose the shipping method.

 **Thank You Page:**